yiwen9586/OpenVideoSearchEngine/README.md

 # OpenVideoSearchEngine
 INLS 760 Web Database Project2

 Implemented full-text search capabilities for data stored in a MySQL databse which extracted from OpenVideo web site.
-Used session contol to implement user login and logout.
+Used session control to implement user login and logout.
 Used jQuery+Ajax to implement a “search suggestion” interface and a mouse-over feature to show document details.

 ## Login -- Session control
 You can use username: rob, password: rob to login to the main page